pewpewshoot/subdomain_providers/README.md

 #### only Free Subdomain Provieders branch
-Type of service provider (second column) is one of the following
+Type of service provider (second column) is one of the following:

     fsp: Free Subdomain Provider
     ~psp: Paid Subdomain Provider~
     ~ddns: Dynamic DNS Provider~